How Many Accidents Is Normal When Potty Training Dog

 READ

-How to Train Dog to Take Treat Gently
+What to Train My Dog to Do

 It may take a little bit of time for your dog to learn how to use the potty bell, but it’s worth it!
 Potty bells are a great way to train your dog to go to the bathroom outside, and they make life a lot easier for both you and your dog.